nus-cs2103-AY2425S1/ip/docs/README.md

     - Date is left as `tomorrow`

 ### Event item `event`
-Adds an Event item with a start and end
+Adds an Event item with a start and end.

 Format: `event ITEM /from START /to END`